woost/wust2/README.md

 networking.firewall.allowedTCPPorts = [ 12345 ];
 ```

-The images are automatically published to docker.woost.space once a day from `master`.

 # Deployment
 Requirements:
 * docker
 * docker-compose

-All used docker services are defined in `docker/services.yml` and can be configured with the following environment variables:
+All used docker services can be configured with the following environment variables:
 * **POSTGRES_PASSWORD**: a password for the postgres application user 'wust'
 * **WUST_AUTH_SECRET**: a secret for signing JWT tokens
 * **WUST_EMAIL_ADDRESS**: from address for sent email (optional)